 Garden Office Permitted Development

-In many cases, a garden office can be built without the need to apply for Planning Permission.
-As long as the building complies with the height and positioning rules laid out by Permitted Development.
+In many cases, a garden office can be built without the need to apply for Planning Permission, provided the building complies with the height and positioning rules outlined by Permitted Development.

-The Governments Planning Portal states these rules in list form, and whilst they are easy to understand, and are the definitive reference point, we thought it would be useful to add some garden office images to them!
+The Government’s Planning Portal lists these rules in an easy-to-understand format and serves as the definitive reference.
+However, we thought it would be helpful to include some garden office images to further illustrate these guidelines.

 Outbuilding Permitted Development